-It does not come as a surprise that it is desirable to have more memory to be able to increase either the resolution, i.e. to shift the strong scaling regime, or p, i.e. to increase the arithmetic intensity (Hutchinson et al. 2016).
-While this favors the introduction of novel large-scale memory as provided through the Intel Optane technology, our observations suggest that any architectural extension that increases NUMA penalties affects the overall performance negatively.
+It does not come as a surprise that it is desirable to have more memory to be able to increase either the resolution, that is, to shift the strong scaling regime, or p, that is, to increase the arithmetic intensity (Hutchinson et al., 2016).
+While this favours the introduction of novel large-scale memory as provided through the Intel Optane technology, our observations suggest that any architectural extension that increases NUMA penalties affects the overall performance negatively.

+5.3.
 Code characteristics and optimizations

 If we rewrite our code into a fused variant where a task is immediately triggered once its input data become available, we obtain faster code.
-It robustly pays off to issue compute tasks as soon as their input data is available and thus to overlap computationally demanding with memory-intense tasks.
-This observation is in line with implicit data access blocking as we find it in Intel's TBB (Reinders 2007), where the task graph/tree is processed depth-first.
+It robustly pays off to issue compute tasks as soon as their input data are available and thus to overlap computationally demanding with memory-intense tasks.
+This observation is in line with implicit data access blocking as we find it in Intel's TBB (Reinders, 2007), where the task graph/tree is processed depth-first.
 We thus focus solely on the fused scheme from hereon.

 Our benchmarking continues with performance counter measurements.
 Each test is done without any vectorization (disabled at compile time) and with full AVX2 vectorization.
 We observe a robust speed improvement through vectorization (Table 1).
-The reduction of the time-to-solution follows an increase of the Mflop rate.
-The positive vectorization impact is solely due to the high order prediction tasks which make up for the majority of the runtime.
+The reduction of the time-to-solution follows an increase of the gigaflop per second (Gflop/s).
+The positive vectorization impact is solely due to the high-order prediction tasks which make up for the majority of the runtime.
 The higher the polynomial order, the higher the fraction of the runtime plus the higher the Gflop/s.

-While the predictors are responsible for the Gflop/s, the solution update, which is fused with the predictor, delivers the memory throughput.
-It reaches around 25% of Stream TRIAD (McCalpin 1995) on Broadwell.
-Correcting the solution reduces the effective Mflop efficiency of this fused, cell-aligned task type.
+While the predictors yield the Gflop/s, the solution update, which is fused with the predictor, delivers the memory throughput.
+It reaches around 25% of Stream TRIAD on Broadwell.
+Correcting the solution reduces the effective Gflop/s of this fused, cell-aligned task type.
 The vectorization success is diminished further by the fact that arithmetically intense tasks take turns with cheap Riemann solves.
-The runtime of the latter does not benefit from vectorization at all.
+The runtime of the latter benefits insignificantly from vectorization.
+Riemann solves process face by face.
+Each face